bhecquet/seleniumRobot/doc/Documentation.md

     </test>

-deviceName reflects the local device used to automate the test
+`deviceName` reflects the local device used to automate the test `app` is the path of the application file.
+It can be an URL.
+If access to URL is restricted, use the pattern "http://<user>:<password>@<host>:<port>/path"

 ### Test with SauceLabs ###